KevinDoughty/hyperact/README.md

 ## Receiver Methods
-  The following methods are added to the `receiver`, the first argument to the `activate` function.
+  The following methods are added to the `receiver`, the first parameter to the `activate` function.

 #### `registerAnimatableProperty(property, default)`